5–10 Minute Math Warm-Ups for Busy Mornings (Grades 2–4)

 4th Grade: Add an extension like “Create one new clue or change a clue to make this puzzle trickier.”

-❤️ Why teachers love this routine:
+❤️ Why teachers love this math warm-up routine:

 -